 Final Day with 24 Hours of Illini Programming this Summer

-Mike Bellamy begins his second season on Tim Beckman's staff and first in a coaching role, as he was promoted to wide receivers coach in February 2013 after serving one year as assistant director of player personnel and relations.
+Mike Bellamy begins his third season on Tim Beckman's staff and second in a coaching role, as he was promoted to wide receivers coach in February 2013 after serving one year as assistant director of player personnel and relations.

-In his role with the Fighting Illini last season, Bellamy coordinated all former player events, assisted with on-campus recruiting and recruiting mailings, helped coordinate the annual Illinois high school coaching clinic and coordinated all functions with Block I, fraternities and sororities.
+In his role with the Fighting Illini in 2012, Bellamy coordinated all former player events, assisted with on-campus recruiting and recruiting mailings, helped coordinate the annual Illinois high school coaching clinic and coordinated all functions with Block I, fraternities and sororities.
 He immediately served as a bridge between Beckman's staff and former Illini players, coaches and staff across the country, building numerous relationships.